theoc3/handwriting-rating/README.md

  --langs specify languages, normally just use ja

- --kana if kana should be used, 1 or -1
+ --kana if kana should be used, 1 or kana to be checked i.e. あ

 ### Input Image